-Add or Edit a Zendesk Source
+Add a Zendesk source

 When you have the required privileges, you can add the content of a Zendesk instance to a Coveo organization.